gilch/hissp/README.md

 It's easy enough to understand, but may be even harder to get right.

-Hissp makes metaprogramming much easier.
+Hissp's primary goal is to makes metaprogramming much easier.
 Hissp code is made of specially formatted tuples: a simplified kind of AST that is easier to manipulate, but still more reliable than text manipulation.
 Hissp code is just another kind of data.

-#### Minimalism
+#### Minimal implementation
-Be as simple as possible, but no simpler.
+Be as small as reasonably possible, but no smaller.
+We're not code golfing here; readability still counts.
+But this project has *limited scope*:
-Hissp includes what it needs to achieve its goals, but no more.
+The Hissp compiler includes what it needs to achieve its goals, but no more.
+Bloat is not allowed.
-There are only two special forms: quote and lambda.

-Hissp compiles to a *functional subset* of Python.
+Hissp compiles to an upythonic *functional subset* of Python.
 This subset has a direct and easy-to-understand correspondence to the Hissp code, which makes it straightforward to debug, once you understand Hissp.
 But it is definitely not meant to be idiomatic Python.